Faezeh-Kh/Coverage4DSLs/README.md

     c)	`test-coverage`: containing the result of coverage computation for the executed test suite.

-    **NOTE**: The two files explained in (b) and (c) are indeed the output of our tool.
+    **NOTE**: The files in `test-coverage` directory are indeed the output of our tool.
 We provided them here to be used during the evaluation of the tool, to check if the tool behaves as expected.

     <p align="center">
         <img src="Screenshots/importModel&tests.png">
     </p>

-4. Run the test suite on the model by right clicking on the launcher file `/RunningExample_Test/launcher/run-test.launch`-> `Run As` -> `run-test`.
+1. Run the test suite on the model by right clicking on the launcher file `/RunningExample_Test/launcher/run-test.launch`-> `Run As` -> `run-test`.

     <p align="center">
         <img src="Screenshots/howToRunTest.png">
     </p>

     **NOTE**: We provided this launcher file for the sake of usage simplicity.
 If you had a new test suite and you would like to run it using the tool, the following steps must be followed:
-    Right-click on your test suite (.tdlan2 file) -> `Run As` -> `Run Configurations...` -> select `Executable model with GEMOC Java engine` from the list of configurations on the left pane -> double click to create an instance of it -> `Browse` to locate your test suite file and set it as the `Model to execute` -> from the list of `Languages`, select `org.imt.xtdl.XTdl` that is the testing language of [[1]](https://faezeh-kh.github.io/publication/sosym22/) -> `Browse` to set the value of `Main method` and `Main model element path` (there will be only one option to select)
+    Right-click on your test suite (.tdlan2 file) -> `Run As` -> `Run Configurations...` -> select `Executable model with GEMOC Java engine` from the list of configurations on the left pane -> double click to create an instance of it -> `Browse` to locate your test suite file and set it as the `Model to execute` -> from the list of `Languages`, select `org.imt.tdl.XTdl` that is the testing language of [[1]](https://faezeh-kh.github.io/publication/sosym22/) -> `Browse` to set the value of `Main method` and `Main model element path` (there will be only one option to select)

     <p align="center">
         <img src="Screenshots/testRunConfiguration.png" width="60%" height="40%">